 Academic awards, scholarships, scholastic achievement are generally included in an "Honors" or "Activities and Honors" section.
 However, if you have one significant academic honor and/or a particularly outstanding academic honor, you may wish to list it in your education section.
 (It would be silly to list one honor under a plural heading of "honors.")
 This can be helpful if your GPA is not truly reflective of your achievements.

-Career-related course work.
+Career-related course work: see below.
 However, do not list every course, and do not list basic courses taken by everyone in your major.

 This could also be a main heading section.